Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 We chuckled and stated, that yes, his weight might be normal for a backpack in the Swiss Alps for a few days, but way too heavy for a pilgrimage traveler!
 He didn't say a word in return.
 Each to his own!

+After our Swiss friend lightened his pack by a few pages, and we all added much more weight into our stomachs, we rejoined the Camino at the waterfront.
 Very shortly, we entered this park, the Park Jardim Municipal Constantino Palha.
 Another place for a wonderful break, if you were carrying a picnic.

 This park is such an amazing and lovely retreat from the hot Portuguese sun.
 I continued to be amazed on only day two of the Camino Portugués, how hot and dry it already was in Portugal in early April.
 At least the year we first walked!

-In the middle of the park, the Vila Franca train station is on your left.
+In the middle of the park, the Vila Franca Train Station is on your left.
 It is a gorgeous building and I took several pictures of it.

 After leaving the cool, shady park of Vila Franca, the real Camino began for me.

-The road after the park is narrow and quiet, but paved as it walks out of town.
+The road after the park is narrow and busy, but paved as it walks out of town.
 Here the surrounding fields are wide open, totally devoid of shade, or any attractive features.
-I do not have photos of this one kilometer stretch or so.
+This is another stretch of roadway where you need to exercise caution for the one-and-a-half kilometer stretch or so.
+The unnamed road crosses under the N10 and eventually leaves the pavement to turn right at this junction

 The dirt lane takes you in the direction of the next town, Castanheira do Ribatejo.